Affiliate Disclosure

 The crush washer — also called a sealing washer or drain plug gasket — is a soft metal ring that deforms slightly when the plug is torqued, creating a leak-free seal between the plug and the oil pan face.
 The deformation is the point.
 Once compressed, that shape is permanent, so reusing it means relying on a pre-crushed ring to seal under torque.
 Sometimes it holds.
 Often it weeps.
 Replace the crush washer every oil change.
 They cost fifty cents to two dollars.
 There is no financial argument for reusing one.

-Copper vs Aluminium Crush Washers
+Copper vs Aluminum Crush Washers

 Oil Filter Torque: Hand-Tight Plus Three-Quarter Turn